adamelso/rapid-transit/README.md

 ------------

  * PHP 5.4+
+ * Composer
  * MongoDB
  * Ruby
+ * Node.js
+ * Bower
  * Bundler
- * Capistrano

 You must also be running Apache / Nginx / PHP-FPM etc, as the user that will have access to the SSH deployment keys.
+Alternatively, use PHP's build in web-server via Symfony command `bin/console server:run`.

 Quick Installation